marioloncarek/megamenu-js/README.md

 - 100% responsive, works on all devices
 - Seamless wordpress integration
 - Super fast
-- Uses jquery animations (IE8 copatible)
+- Uses jquery animations (IE8 compatible)
 - Easy to use
 - Written in LESS (easy to abuse)
 - Uses ionicons